-In this reassessment, the following two main approaches and assessment methods are applied Measurement of the fair value of individual types of tangible fixed assets:
+In this reassessment, the following two main approaches and assessment methods are applied This is a translation from Bulgarian of the consolidated financial statements of Sopharma Group for Q1 2018.

+Measurement of the fair value of individual types of tangible fixed assets:

-- "Market Approach" through the "Market Analogue Method" for the lands in regulation and agricultural land for which there is a real market, analogous properties and transactions are observed, and is there is entity basis for comparability - fair value has been accepted their market price, determined by the comparative method; - "Cost Approach" through "Depreciated Recovery Method" and "Depreciation Method" Cost basis for creating or replacing the asset "- for specialized buildings, machinery, equipment, equipment and other assets for which there is no real market and comparable sales of analogue assets - the fair value of the assets is amortized Restorative value based on an indexed historical cost of the asset and on the basis of the current costs of creating or replacing the asset.
+• "Market Approach" through the "Market Analogue Method" - for the lands in regulation and agricultural land for which there is a real market, analogous properties and transactions are observed, and is there is entity basis for comparability - fair value has been accepted their market price, determined by the comparative method;

+"Cost Approach" through "Depreciated Recovery Method" and "Depreciation Method" • Cost basis for creating or replacing the asset "- for specialized buildings, machinery, equipment, equipment and other assets for which there is no real market and comparable sales of value analogue assets the fair of the assets is amortized Restorative value based on an indexed historical cost of the asset and on the basis of the current costs of creating or replacing the asset.